 Dante is astonished, but he does actually describe it a little.
 He talks about how the souls move across from bar to bar like streaks of light glimmering down the metal bars of umbrellas.
 They are singing in perfect counterpoint a hymn that Dante doesn't recognize.

-He notes that his words may seem presumptuous for daring to describe in human terms what man cannot possibly understood.
+He notes that his words may seem presumptuous for daring to describe in human terms what man cannot possibly understand.

-Just like this cross, Beatrice's eyes grow ever more lovely the higher she ascends.
+Just like this cross, Beatrice's eyes grow lovelier the higher she ascends.